 Galapagos Islands Ecotourism: Tips for Sustainable Tourism in the Galapagos

-Learn how to enjoy the wonders of the Galapagos Islands while traveling in a responsible, sustainable way.
+Learn how to enjoy the wonders of the Galapagos Islands while travelling in a responsible, sustainable way.

 The Galapagos Islands are known to be one of the world’s most ecologically important destinations thanks to the vast array of unique flora and wildlife that call them home.
-Because of this, it's incredibly important both for travelers and travel suppliers to balance the enjoyment of a luxury vacation here with taking a sustainable approach to travel and respecting the conservation efforts in place.
+Because of this, it's incredibly important both for travellers and travel suppliers to balance the enjoyment of a luxury holiday here with taking a sustainable approach to travel and respecting the conservation efforts in place.

 Some of the regulations and initiatives in place include: